ahoso/PetOwners/README.md

 ## Technologies Used

-The programming language is open to a developer, so I choosed technologies below to demonstrate my experience and knowledge with those techonologies.
+The programming language is open to a developer, so I choosed technologies below to demonstrate my experience and knowledge.

 * Approach: Onion Architecture for unit test friendly, easy to extend with it's loose coupling, and cross cutting concerns.
 * Language: .net framework 4+ with MVC 5+ Web Application model along with jquery 3+, on html 5 and css 3 base.
 * Dependency Injection: Unity 5+
 * Testing: NUnit 3+, Moq 4+
 * IDE: Visual Studio Enterprise 2017
-* Deployment: Azure Web Application http://petownermvc.azurewebsites.net/
+* Deployment: Azure Web Application
 * Monitoring/Logging: Azure Application Insights

 ## Projects structure

-Here's conceptual structure of the projects.
+Here's conceptual structure of the projects using Onion Architecture Design.
+Dependencies exist from Core <-- Infrastructure, Core <-- UI/Test, Infrastructure <-- UI/Test loosely coupled each other by interface.
+Each components are independently testable.

 ![Onion Approach](ReadMeImages/OnionApproach.PNG)